 Electrical & Safety

-In most states and cities, prefabricated above ground hot tub under a certain capacity and size do not require a building permit.
+Did you know that in most states and cities, prefabricated, above-ground hot tubs under a certain capacity and size do not require a building permit?

 Electrical Safety